-We believe that compensation in the form of Mercury stock should be a significant portion of our executive officers' total compensation.
+We believe that compensation in the form of Mercury stock should be a significant portion of our executive officers' total compensation in order to align with shareholder interests.
 Equity compensation creates a unique link between the creation of shareholder value and an executive's long-term wealth accumulation opportunity.
-Our 2005 Plan allows for several types of equity instruments, including stock options, stock appreciation rights, restricted stock, and deferred stock awards.
+Our 2005 Stock Incentive Plan allows for several types of equity instruments, including stock options, stock appreciation rights, restricted stock, and deferred stock awards.
 The Compensation Committee determines which instruments to use on a grant-by-grant basis.
 When approving equity awards for an executive officer, the Compensation Committee considers the executive's current contribution to Mercury, the anticipated contribution to meeting Mercury's long-term strategic performance goals, and industry practices and norms.
 Long-term incentives granted in prior years, existing levels of stock ownership by executive officers, and aggregate grants to all executive officers are also taken into consideration.
+The Compensation Committee also considers the other elements of incentive compensation available to the executive officers and the performance metrics associated with those incentives, with a view toward providing an appropriately diverse set of different performance criteria and objectives to incent different aspects of performance and avoid multiple forms of reward for the same achievement.

 In considering the executive's current contribution to Mercury, the Compensation Committee reviews the executive's role within Mercury, the contribution that the executive is currently making to Mercury, the results achieved by the executive, and input from the CEO with respect to executive officers other than the CEO.
 In general, executives with higher levels and amounts of responsibility receive larger equity awards.
-As a result, the CEO, CFO, and business unit leaders tend to have larger equity awards than our other executives.
+As a result, the CEO, COO, and CFO tend to have larger equity awards than our other executives.